Estimating Joint Interventional Distributions from Marginal Interventional Data: Interventional CMAXENT ( )

+We also assume Faithful $f$-expectations as in \citet[Definition 1]{garrido2022obtaining}, this assumption is used to relate the results of statistical estimation with a causal graph, as in the usual faithfulness assumption. \begin{assumption}[Faithful $f$-Expectations] A distribution $\cdf$ is said to have faithful $f$-expectations relative to a DAG $\cG$, if for any distribution $\cdfQ$ Markov relative to $\cG$ it holds that whenever $\lambda_{f_k}^\cdfQ\neq 0$, then $\lambda_{f_k}^\cdf\neq 0$. \end{assumption}

-To give an intuitive description of what \Cref{asmp:faithfulFexpectations} implies, consider a triplet $X, Y, Z$ drawn from a distribution $P$ Markov relative to a DAG $\GGG$, for which $X \not\indep_P Y \mid Z$.
-Then according to the \emph{faithful f-expectations} assumption, the dependence of $X$ and $Y$, even after observing $Z$, will also hold in the projected space of the MAXENT distribution.
+For an intuitive explanation, consider a triplet $X, Y, Z$ drawn from a distribution $\cdf$ Markov relative to a DAG $\cG$, for which $X \not\indep_\cdf Y \mid Z$.
+Then according to \Cref{asmp:faithfulFexpectations}, the dependence of $X$ and $Y$ after observing $Z$, will also hold in the projected space of the MAXENT distribution.
 By contrapositive, an independence in the space of MAXENT will also hold in the original distribution space.
+In \Cref{app:faithfulness} we discuss other definitions of faithfulness in the literature and how Faithful $f$-expectations relates to these different notions.

 Next, let us introduce the required additional notation.
-Let $\mathbf{H}=\{h_{l}\}$ be a set of $L$ \emph{interventional functions} for which the empirical averages are denoted by $\tilde{\mathbf{H}}$.
-Further, suppose that in addition to a conditioning set $S^C_{l}$ we also have a set $S^I_{l}$ of variables that were intervened on.
-For these functions, the expectations are computed with respect to the interventional distribution $P(Y\mid \ddo(\bX_{S^I_{l}}), \bX_{S^C_{l}})$:
+Let $\mathbf{H}=\set{h_l}$ be a set of $L$ \emph{interventional functions} for which the empirical averages are denoted by $\tilde{\mathbf{H}}$.
+Further, suppose that, in addition to a conditioning set $S^C_l$, we also have a set $S^I_l$ of variables that were intervened upon.
+For these functions, the expectations are computed with respect to the interventional density $\pdf(Y\mid \ddo(\bX_{S^I_l}), \bX_{S^C_l})$:

-We assume $S^C_{l}\cap S^I_{l}=\emptyset$ for all indices $l$, as otherwise it would imply the variables in the distributions we used to compute the empirical averages are both conditioned and intervened on.
+We assume $S^C_{l}\cap S^I_{l}=\emptyset$ for all indices $l$, as otherwise it would imply that the variables in the distributions we used to compute the empirical averages are both conditioned and intervened upon.